 - Creams, rubs or sprays that are applied to the skin over sore joints to relieve pain.

-- Prescription opioid pain relievers are sometimes prescribed when over-the-counter medications don't work or a person may not be able to take NSAIDs.
+- Other prescription pain relievers are sometimes prescribed when over-the-counter medications don't work or a person may not be able to take NSAIDs.

 - Corticosteroids are strong inflammation-fighting drugs that can be injected into the joint to temporarily relive pain.
 This type of treatment is usually not recommended for more than two to four treatments per year.
 These types of drugs are not typically given by mouth to treat osteoarthritis, unless treating inflammatory flares.